Virtual Dry Bean Open House Highlights Research Program and Beans Available for License

 The University’s Research Innovation Office has initiated an open call for license proposals for six new varieties for 2021, including two navy bean varieties, one cranberry bean variety and three pinto bean varieties.
 For the first time this year, two of the pinto varieties include a ‘non-darkening’ trait, a genetic trait that prevents the seed coat from darkening or changing colour - even after prolonged storage.

-To review the call for proposals and find out how to bid for a commercial license, please refer to the Fall 2021 Call for License Proposals: Dry Bean Cultivars.
+To review the call for proposals and find out how to bid for a commercial license, please contact the Technology Transfer Manager - Germplasm.